pmd/pmd/.ci/README.md

         uses: mxschmitt/action-tmate@v3
 ```

-Note: This is dangerous for push builds, because these have access to the secrets and the SSH session
+**Note**: This is dangerous for push/pull builds, because these have access to the secrets and the SSH session
-is not protected.
+is not protected...

 ### Local tests